monstermuffin/qSticky/README.md

       VPN_SERVICE_PROVIDER: protonvpn
       VPN_TYPE: wireguard
       VPN_PORT_FORWARDING: on
+      GLUETUN_HTTP_CONTROL_SERVER_ENABLE: on
-      WIREGUARD_PRIVATE_KEY: 'wOEI9rqqbDwnN8/Bpp22sVz48T71vJ4fYmFWujulwUU='
+      WIREGUARD_PRIVATE_KEY: 'YOURKEY'
       SERVER_COUNTRIES: Netherlands
+    volumes:
+      - ./gluetun/config.toml:/gluetun/auth/config.toml
 ```

 > [!NOTE]
-> Since we are using gluetun's own container network, port `8000` does not need to be explicitly mapped in docker.
-If you wish to use the API outside og gluetun's container network, you should map the port.
+> Since we are using docker networking network, port `8000` does not need to be explicitly mapped in docker.
+If you wish to use the API outside of the docker network, you should map the port.

 ## 🔄 qSticky Setup
 > [!TIP]